-Of all the danios out there, zebra danios are perhaps the most popular, and certainly a fish we’d recommend.
-Their name comes from their black and white stripes, and while they’re not as colorful as some other tropical freshwater fish, their high activity levels make them a pleasure to watch.
+Of all the danios out there, zebra danio are perhaps the most popular, and certainly a fish we’d recommend.
+Their name comes from their black and white stripes, and while they’re not as colorful as some other tropical freshwater species, their high activity levels make them a pleasure to watch.

 Measuring around 2 inches long, these are only small fish, but they should be kept in groups of six or more.
 Those kept in small groups can sometimes exhibit undesirable behaviors, such as fin-nipping.